Descriptivist theory of names: Kripke’s objections and the causal theory

 The second argument employed by Kripke has come to be called the "epistemic argument" (or "argument from unwanted necessity").
 This is simply the observation that if the meaning of "Angela Merkel" is "the Chancellor of Germany," then "Angela is the Chancellor of Germany" should seem to the average person to be a priori, analytic, and trivial, as if falling out of the meaning of "Angela Merkel" just as "unmarried male" falls out of the meaning of "bachelor."
 If thesis (5) is to hold, the properties of Angela Merkel should be known a priori by the speaker.
 But this is not true.
 We had to go out into the world to see who the Chancellor of Germany is.

 Kripke's third argument against descriptive theories consisted in pointing out that people may associate inadequate or inaccurate descriptions with proper names.
 Kripke uses Kurt Gödel as an example.
 The only thing most people know about Gödel is that he proved the incompleteness of arithmetic.
 Suppose he hadn't proved it, and really he stole it from his friend Schmidt.
 Thesis (3) says that if most of the properties associated with 'Gödel' are satisfied by one unique object, in this case Schmidt, then Schmidt is the referent of 'Gödel.'
 This means that every time someone (in the world where Gödel stole the incompleteness theorem from Schmidt) says 'Gödel' he or she is actually referring to Schmidt.
 This is far too counter-intuitive for the descriptivist theory to hold.

-Such arguments seem to have convinced the majority of philosophers of language to abandon descriptive theories of proper names.